LPAs – Your Questions Answered

 If I have LPAs, do I still need anyone to make decisions for me?

-Not until you can’t – or in the case of the Property and Finance LPA, not until you can’t o don’t wish to – you can delegate decisions to your attorneys if you like.
+Not until you can’t – or in the case of the Property and Finance LPA, not until you can’t, but until you don’t wish to – you can delegate decisions to your attorneys if you like.
 An LPA doesn’t hand over your independence—it just ensures someone you trust can act when you can’t.
 It’s like a seatbelt: you hope never to need it, but you’d be mad to drive without one.

 Will the government or social services take control without an LPA?